Skip to main content

 1. Keep the money in the account to pay for grad school later

-Leaving the remaining funds in your 529 is one option.
+Leaving the remaining funds in the 529 is one option.
 Many young adults decide to pursue advanced education after obtaining a four-year undergraduate degree.
 There’s no timeline dictating when 529 funds have to be withdrawn, so if there’s a chance your child may want to go to graduate school later, you can just leave excess 529 funds alone.

 As an added benefit, the money may continue to grow on a tax-deferred basis as long as it remains in the account.